 Some states also levy estate and inheritance taxes.
 And the exemption rates on those taxes can be lower than the federal exemption.
 So while your estate may not be big enough to trigger federal estate taxes, if you live in one of the states with state estate or inheritance taxes, your estate may still owe taxes to the state.
-Find out whether your state is one of those with State Estate Taxes.You can make a valid living trust online, quickly and easily, with Nolo's Online Living Trust.
+Find out whether your state is one of those with State Estate Taxes.

-You create an irrevocable trust, naming someone else as trustee.
+First, you create an irrevocable trust, naming someone else as trustee.
 Then you transfer the policy into the trust and the trust becomes owner of the policy.
 You will no longer have any control over the policy, but through the terms of the trust you can determine who will have control, how premiums will be paid, who will benefit from the trust, and how payments should be made to the beneficiary or beneficiaries.

-Three important requirements:
+There are three important requirements:

 The first two requirements exist to ensure that you have no control over the policy after you transfer it to the trust.
 If you do retain control, the IRS will include the policy in your taxable estate.
 The last requirement is the IRS's way of prohibiting "last minute" transfers to avoid estate taxes.
 It seems that it's okay to avoid estate taxes this way, as long as you plan ahead for it.